pierrecholhot/hank/README.md

 > Hank will alert you when your CPU starts cooking.

 ## Developer Background
 Senior FE web developer in a major web agency in Paris for the past 5 years.
-Not a "graph expert".
+Fast learner but not a "graph expert".

 ## Current tech stack being used
 - node.js